 There are two options for admission: (i) direct admission as an S.J.D. candidate; or (ii) admission as part of the combined LL.M./S.J.D. program.

 S.J.D. candidates admitted directly into the program (that is, not as part of the combined LL.M./S.J.D.
 Program are expected to spend the first two academic semesters of the Program in residence at the Law School.
 For candidates admitted directly into the S.J.D. program, there is no other required coursework apart from defense of the S.J.D. prospectus during the year in residence.

-Prior to applying to the S.J.D. program, all applicants are required to identify a full-time faculty member at the School of Law to serve as their S.J.D.
+Applicants seeking direct admissions into the S.J.D. program are required to identify a full-time faculty member at the School of Law to serve as their S.J.D.
 Advisor.
 The purpose of this requirement is to limit admission to only those applicants familiar with the research strengths of the faculty at the School of Law and hence who have a compelling reason to pursue their doctoral research here, under the guidance of one or more of our faculty members.
 Not all faculty members are available to serve as an S.J.D.
 Advisor at any given time.
 To obtain a roster of currently available faculty advisors, please contact the Director of the Graduate Program at email@example.com.

 To be eligible for admission to the SJD Program, an applicant must:

 - have obtained or be enrolled in a program leading to the equivalent of an advanced law degree (normally an LL.M.) from either an accredited law school within the United States or a recognized university outside of the United States, which advanced degree must be obtained prior to matriculation in the S.J.D. program